branchwelder/portfolio-skeleton/README.md

 ### Viewing your site

-To Assuming you have installed the VSCode Live Server extension, right click on `index.html` in the explorer side bar and click "Open with Live Server".
+Assuming you have installed the VSCode Live Server extension, right click on `index.html` in the explorer side bar and click "Open with Live Server".
 The page should open automatically in your browser.
 You can now edit the files containing your site code and your changes will immediately update the browser -